Soft and fluffy rice with tons of flavor. This easy rice pilaf will become one of your favorite side dish recipes!

 I’d recommend using long grain rice to make pilaf.
 Both jasmine or basmati rice would work.
 Long grain holds it’s shape very well after cooking and is great to use when cooking with broths or sauces.
 I love to use it because it doesn’t clump or get overly fluffy like some of the other variations.

 How to make rice pilaf

-- Cook butter, onions, garlic and rice on medium-heat.
+- SAUTE.
 In a pot, melt butter over medium-heat.
 Add in onions and cook until lightly browned, then add in garlic and rice.
 Cook for 3 minutes, or until the rice has turned golden brown.
 Stir often, don’t let it burn.

-- Add broth, bring to a boil, then cook on low.
+- BOIL.
 Pour in broth, S&P and bring to a slight boil.
 Once at a boil, turn heat to low and cover with lid.

-- Cook then fluff with fork.
-Cook for 15-20 minutes, or until rice is tender.
+- FLUFF.
+Cook for 15-20 minutes, or until it is tender.
 Fluff with a fork, then S&P to taste.
 Serve and enjoy!